 This year marks Jack Schramm’s 75th anniversary of graduating from St. Joseph’s Military Academy.
 From his enrollment as a freshman in the fall of 1936 to today Jack has dedicated so much of his energy and spirit to the school.
 To recognize his lifetime contribution we are raising $100,000 in his honor to dedicate a portion of the soon to be renovated fourth floor as the Jack Schramm Reception Hall and Museum.

-Last spring the long-awaited elevator project allowed more ready access to the school’s top floor.
-Plans include locating the alumni and advancement office to the top floor, along with the Fr.
-Blaine Burkey Center for Research.
+Only a few short years ago, the long-awaited elevator project allowed more ready access to the school’s top floor.
+Plans include locating the alumni and advancement office to the top floor, along with the study hall and future classrooms space.
 A large portion will also be renovated into a school museum and reception space to accommodate reunion events and dinners with displays housing rotating exhibits to honor the history given to the school by its many storied alumni.
-All class photos will be digitalized and relocated to this hall as well.
+All class photos have been digitized and will be displayed in this hall as well.

 This particular space is special to Jack as it is where he slept in his bunk during his final three years at SJMA as a Cadet Officer.
 It faces

 the Grotto he loves and holds decades of memories to him.
 It’s a great tribute to him for his name to now be permanently attached to this particular corner of “The School.”